A thriving, friendly, Bible-centred church in the heart of the community

 Listen to a recent sermon…

-We’re continuing our series at the 10am service in the book of Romans - ‘What is a Christian’, and this Sunday, Senior Pastor, Sam Williamson, is preaching on Romans 8:1-17 - Life in the Spirit
+We’re continuing our new series at the 10am Service in Philippians and this Sunday, Senior Pastor, Sam Williamson, will be preaching on Philippians 3:1-11 - The Surpassing Worth of Knowing Christ

-We’re continuing our series at the 10am service in the book of Romans - ‘What is a Christian’, and this Sunday, Senior Pastor, Sam Williamson, is preaching on Romans 7 - Inner Turmoil That Praises God
+We’re continuing our series in Acts at the 4:30pm Service and this Sunday, Senior Pastor, Sam Williamson, is preaching on Acts 11:19-30 - Grace Spreading

-We’re continuing our series at the 10am service in the book of Romans - ‘What is a Christian’, and this Sunday, Assistant Pastor, Tim Guest, is preaching on Romans 6 - United with Christ
+We’re continuing our new series at the 10am Service in Philippians and this Sunday, Assistant Pastor, Tim Guest, will be preaching on Philippians 2:19-30 - Two Shining Examples

-We’re continuing our series at the 4:30pm service in the book of Genesis, looking at the life of Abraham from chapters 12-25, and this Sunday, our Senior Pastor, Sam Williamson, is preaching on Genesis 18 - The LORD Comes to lunch
+We’re continuing our series in Acts at the 4:30pm Service and this Sunday, Senior Pastor, Sam Williamson, is preaching on Acts 10:44-11:18 - God Grants Grace

-We’re continuing our series at the 10am service in the book of Romans - ‘What is a Christian’, and this Sunday, Assistant Pastor, Tim Guest, is preaching on Romans 5 - How much more…
+We’re continuing our new series at the 10am Service in Philippians and this Sunday, Assistant Pastor, Tim Guest, will be preaching on Philippians 2:1-11 - The Mind of Christ: Radical Humility

-We’re continuing our series at the 4:30pm service in the book of Genesis, looking at the life of Abraham from chapters 12-25, and this Sunday, our Senior Pastor, Sam Williamson, is preaching on Genesis 17 - The Covenant of Circumcision
+We’re continuing our series in Acts at the 4:30pm Service and this Sunday, Senior Pastor, Sam Williamson, is preaching on Acts 9:1-31 - Compelled By Christ

 Helpful resources